NoahJGersh/Wormhole/README.md

 - Length (*default: 200*)
     - The total length of the tunnel.
     - *Minimum: 1*
+- Diameter 1 (*default: 40*)
+    - The approximate diameter of the first ring.
+Diameter is interpolated linearly.
+    - *Minimum: 1*
-- Diameter (*default: 40*)
+- Diameter 2 (*default: 40*)
-    - The approximate diameter of each ring.
+    - The approximate diameter of the final ring.
+Diameter is interpolated linearly.
     - *Minimum: 1*
 - Vertex Variance (*default: 0.1*)
     - The distance a vertex is allowed to stray from the ring.
 Stays along its current angle.